ora-io/cle-cli/README.md

 Then follow the prompts!

-To scaffold a **uniswapprice** template, you can directly specify the project name and the desired template using additional command line options.
+To create a **uniswapprice** template, you can directly specify the project name and the desired template using additional command line options.
 For instance, you can run the following command:

 ```sh
 # npm 6.x